psychemedia/island-storynotes/demeter-persephone-homeric-hymn.md

 *The original has an introduction with notes on each of the poems, which it might be worth reviewing.*

-`As ever, the following is written as it might be heard, not as it might be read.`
+`As ever, the following is written as it might be heard in a free telling, not as it might be read from the printed page.`

 ## Part I — Doso and Metanira